Outlines for a New Chronology of Ancient Jewish History

 Gustave Doré [Public domain], via Wikimedia Commons

-11. What can Numismatics reveal about the Persian period in Judea?
+11. What do Numismatics reveal about the History of Judea?

 private collection M. Shick, Israel